distubejs/v3/README.md

-# discord.js website
+# DisTube website

-> The website housing documentation for discord.js
+> The website housing documentation for DisTube
+> Rebranded fork of discordjs/website

 ## Project setup
 ```